dadoomer/markdown-slides/example/presentation.md

 [comment]: # (A comment starting with three or more !!! marks a slide break.)
 [comment]: # (!!!)

-This presentation was made with [markdown-slides](https://gitlab.com/da_doomer/markdown-slides).
+This is a sample presentation to showcase [markdown-slides](https://gitlab.com/da_doomer/markdown-slides).
 The source markdown file is [presentation.md](example/presentation.md).

 [comment]: # (!!!)